Laravel-Backpack/theme-tabler/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-This package provides a Theme for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel, that uses CoreUI v2 and implicitly Bootstrap v4.
-As a UI (aka UI kit, aka admin panel template) it looks and works as seen on https://backstrap.net/ - as it is a customized version of CoreUI v2.
+This package provides a Theme for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel, that uses [CoreUI v4](https://coreui.io/product/free-bootstrap-admin-template/) and implicitly Bootstrap v5.
+All esthetic customizations on top of CoreUI are done in separate CSS files, which can be easily edited if you don't like them.

-It has been launched in 2021 as part of Backpack's core.
-In 2023 it has been sparated into this package, as a way to provide 100% backwards-compatibility, for whoever doesn't want to upgrade to the newer themes, like CoreUI v4 and Tabler.

-Why would anybody NOT want to upgrade?
-Well... because some developers:
-- have to support IE; and while Bootstrap v5 is better in every way... it does drop support for IE;
-- have customized their blade files so much, that it's impossible to upgrade;

-If you're one of the developers above, fear not... this package offers a way for you to upgrade your project to Backpack v6... while not rocking the boat too much.
-Please keep in mind we DO NOT plan to add any more features to this theme.
-It's just here as a crutch for people who can't upgrade.
+The file structure inside this package is the same as CoreUI v2, which is the same as Backpack v3, v4 and v5.
+If you want to upgrade to Bootstrap v5 and a modern theme, but you've heavily customized your blade files... this theme will be the easiest to upgrade to.

 ## Screenshots